Nurse Practitioner (NP) Programs Online in New Mexico

 Online Learning - Visit Website

-- 18 total credit hours
+- 18 credit hours total.

-- Minimum 500 clinical hours
+- 500+ clinical hours required.

-- Prepares for certification exam
+- Prepares for PMHNP certification.

-- Covers lifespan mental health
+- Focuses on mental health lifespan.

 MSN to DNP - Doctor of Nursing Practice - Family Nurse Practitioner (Integrated primary and mental health care)